-It is best to just add shadowing the in the recesses of your snowman — around his buttons, carrot nose and hat.
-You want the rest of the snowman to have the light blue wash and no more.
-Your shading will enhance the white snow.
+Begin adding shadows to the recesses of your snowman to make it 3D.
+You want the rest of the snowman to have the light blue wash and no more — your shading will enhance the white snow.

 Then paint the carrot nose, mittens, hat and whatever other accessories your snowman has.
 Remove the masking fluid, touch up a few flakes with white gouache, and you’re done!